tamfree/ai-case-study/README.md

     Once it is financially and technically viable, I would suggest that they create a publicly available site where individuals can verify whether or not the media they are consuming is a fake.

 * Why do you think that offering this product or service would benefit the company?

     If done via government funding, it introduces a steady income stream that is likely to increase over time.
-There is also the altruistic benefit of being an accessible deterernt to
+There is also the altruistic benefit of being an accessible way to nullify the goals of harmful fake content.

 * What technologies would this additional product or service utilize?

     I am not sure.
 However, certain jurisdictions may mandate that the infrastructure reside within in that jurisdiction.
 For example, all cloud compute and storage instances may need to reside in country X and be fully supported by its citizens.

 * Why are these technologies appropriate for your solution?

     It aligns with existing regulations in locales such as the EU, Switzerland and Singapore, to name a few.